realnc/dosbox-core/README.md

 libretro core, developed mainly by [Radius](https://github.com/fr500) as well as other contributors (the full commit history has been preserved.)

+## Supported Platforms

+Currently, the following platforms are supported:

+* Linux (x86-64)
+* Windows 7 or later
+* macOS 10.15 (Catalina) or later

+Binaries are provided for these platforms.
+It may work on other platforms if you compile from source.

 ## Usage

 You can load `.exe`, `.bat`, `.iso`, `.cue`, and `.conf` files directly.
 Note